achorg/ach-gatsby-site/content/news/2016/07/ach-agm-at-digital-humanities-2016/index.md

 date: '2016-07-09'
 author: 'Mia Ridge'
 ---
 Association for Computers and the Humanities (ACH) is a major professional society for the digital humanities.
 You are invited to join us this year for our General Meeting at the DH2016 conference.
-This year the meeting will take place **Thursday, July 14,** during the conference lunch break**, <span class="aBn" data-term="goog_228579799" tabindex="0"><span class="aQJ">1-2:30pm</span></span>**<span class="aBn" data-term="goog_228579799" tabindex="0"><span class="aQJ"> in </span></span>Exhibition Room 1, Audimax, Jagiellonian University, ul.
+This year the meeting will take place **Thursday, July 14,** during the conference lunch break**, 1-2:30pm** in Exhibition Room 1, Audimax, Jagiellonian University, ul.
 Krupnicza 33.
 The meeting is open to the public, and all are welcome. **Lunch will be provided** on a first-come, first-served basis for up to 80 attendees.

 ### New Tenure and Promotion Guidelines Discussion